scivarolo/overthinking-vscode-theme/README.md

 # Overthinking
-### Overthinking is a dark theme for VSCode with saturated colors.
+### A dark theme for VSCode with saturated colors.

 This is the theme I've been experimenting with as I've been journeying through Javascript, React, HTML, CSS, and Python.
-It's based on Juicy from Rainglow by Dayle Rees and always a work in progress.
+It's based on Juicy by Dayle Rees and always a work in progress.
 If you come across any weird issues or have suggestions, file an issue on Github!

 ## Javascript/React